After the hatch

 Incubator Cleaning And Storage

-Post-hatch cleaning, sanitation, drying, and off-season storage.
+Post-hatch cleaning, deep sanitation, air drying, and off-season storage guidelines to prevent bacterial contamination.

 Incubator equipment arranged for setup and testing